supermodel/supermodel/packages/cli/README.md

 ## Usage Examples

 ### Validate Data Models in CI/CD Pipeline

-Supermodel CLI is a CI/CD compliant CLI tool, that is it's `validate-schema` command can be used as a part of CI testing, to validate the data models against its meta schema
+Supermodel CLI is a CI/CD compliant CLI tool, that is it's `schema validate` command can be used as a part of CI testing, to validate the data models against its meta schema

 ```
 $ supermodel schema validate <path>